tanghme0w/boardgame-project/README.md

 # boardgame-project
 A chess game project for oop course 2023.

+## 2.3.3
+- Add step count rendering logic.
+User can configure whether to show step count or not.

 ## 2.3.2
 - Fix issues regarding liberty judgement in the Go game.
 Go game can now function properly.